ai4ce/RAP/README.md

 ### 🛠️ Custom Datasets

+You can place all images (including both the training and test sets) in an images folder and use `utils/run_colmap.sh` (Linux) or `utils/run_colmap.ps1` (Windows) to convert them into a COLMAP-format dataset.
+Ensure that all images are the same size and captured with the same camera using a fixed focal length.
+When running `colmap feature_extractor`, set `--ImageReader.single_camera 1`; otherwise, ambiguities may arise during translation estimation, since our model does not have access to focal length information.

+To specify the test set, create a `list_test.txt` file in the same directory as the `images` and `sparse` folders.

-You can use `utils/run_colmap.sh` or `utils/run_colmap.ps1` to build your custom datasets using the COLMAP format.
-The images should have the same size and should be taken from the same camera with a fixed focal length, and `--ImageReader.single_camera 1` should be set when running `colmap feature_extractor`, otherwise they might cause ambiguities when estimating translation as our model has no information to focal length.
-We recommend using SfM poses to train 3DGS, otherwise the rendering quality might not be good.
-If you have GPS/IMU data, you may calculate a multiplier to scale the translations to metric or calculate a matrix to transform the model output to the real-world coordinate system after training, as the COLMAP scale is not metric.
+We recommend using SfM poses to train 3DGS, as poor camera poses can significantly degrade rendering quality.
+If you have GPS/IMU data, you can either compute a scale factor to convert translations to metric units or apply a transformation matrix after training to align the output with the real-world coordinate system, since COLMAP outputs are not in metric scale.

 ## 🎨 Training, Rendering, and Evaluating 3DGS